Closed-form estimation and inference for panels with attrition and refreshment samples: Empirical illustration

 \section{Empirical illustration}

 We illustrate our methodology in a simple model of the change of income over the life course.
-We use survey data from the Understanding America Study (UAS), a large household panel collected and maintained by the USC Center for Economic and Social Research.
+We use survey data from the Understanding America Study (UAS) conducted by the \citet{uas2018}, a large household panel collected and maintained by the USC Center for Economic and Social Research.
 We estimate the following model,

 where $\text{income}_{it}$ is the inverse hyperbolic sine of the household income.\footnote{This transformation approximates the logarithm of income for sufficiently large values of income while retaining zero income values.}